 - 2021-2022 Chair of the Federal Libraries Caucus of the Medical Library Association.

-Sarah received a Civilian Achievement Award for her service and response to COVID-19, January-June 2020.
+- Recipient of a Civilian Achievement Award for her service and response to COVID-19, January-June 2020.

 Sarah Clarke came to WRNMMC in 2019, after completing her fellowship at the National Library of Medicine, National Institutes of Health.
 From 2011-2018, she was employed at Fort Detrick, working for the Office of Research Protections Office at the US Army Medical Research and Materiel Command, and later at the US Army Medical Research Institute of Infectious Diseases Library.

-She has a Master of Science in Library and Information Science (MSLS) from Clarion University of Pennsylvania, Clarion PA, and a BA in English with a minor in Women's Studies from the University of Maryland University College
+- Bachelor of Arts in English with a minor in Women's Studies from the University of Maryland University College

 Sarah can assist with any reference questions you may have: questions regarding library policies, book or journal recommendations, content access issues, etc; or more in depth questions resulting in comprehensive literature searching.

 - Haddow, A., Clarke, S. Inaccuracies in Google's Health-Based Knowledge Panels Perpetuate Widespread Misconceptions Involving Infectious Disease Transmission.
 Am J Trop Med Hyg.
 2021 Apr 26. doi: 10.4269/ajtmh.21-0216.
 PMID: 33901005.

 - Clarke, S., and Norton, C. Which Research Data Management Course is Right for Me?
 A Decision Tree to Pair Librarians with Training to Meet Professional Goals.
 Medical Library Association Annual Meeting; Chicago, IL.
 2019. doi: 10.17605/OSF.IO/Z6R4Q.

 - Clarke, S., and Norton, C. Which Research Data Management Course is Right for Me?
 A Decision Tree to Pair Librarians with Training to Meet Professional Goals.
 Special Libraries Association; Cleveland, OH.
 2019. doi: 10.17605/OSF.IO/Z6R4Q.

 - Clarke, S., Arnesen, S., and Champ-Blackwell, S. Data Sharing Barriers During Infectious Disease Outbreaks: Roles for Librarians.
 44th Annual Natural Hazards Research and Applications Workshop.
 Broomfield, CO.
 2019.